“Lone!” I called out.

 She helped me get out of the shuttle and set me down on what looked like a giant robot head.
 I stretched and tried to move my muscles around.
 She came back with something in her hand and pressed it on the back of my neck.
 It zapped me and I twitched on the ground.

 “Ow!
 Geez!
 You could warn me!”
-I complained while getting off the ground.
+I complained on the ground.

-I moved my muscles around again and this time they felt back to normal.
+I moved my muscles around again and this time they felt normal.

-“Alright, what are we waiting for?!
+“All right, what are we waiting for?
 Let’s go save Kiko and Rei!”

 “You should rest here first.
 We don’t know where they are yet so you should use this time to gather your strength.”

-I wanted to go and find them right now but I guess there was no point in wandering around aimlessly.
+I wanted to go and find them immediately but I realized there was no point in wandering around aimlessly.
 I sat back down and she handed me a can with mush inside and told me to eat it, so I did.
 It smelled really funky but at least it didn’t taste like anything.
 The texture was disgusting though.

 She went to work, searching through a map of the city and showed it to me, “I’ve narrowed it down to only a few locations left.
 They have to be in one of these areas.”